-Bad tires are a leading reason that thousands of trucks are immediately pulled from service after being stopped at checkpoints during annual roadside safety inspections.
+Bad tires are a leading reason why thousands of trucks are immediately pulled from service after getting stopped at checkpoints during annual roadside safety inspections.
 When a tire blows on the highway, the truck driver is apt to lose control of the rig, leading to a serious crash.
-Truck drivers are required to inspect their tires regularly, keep them properly inflated and replace them as needed.
-Carriers should also take care that the tires they are installing on their fleet are well-rated and not low-quality retreads which can quickly shred to pieces at normal highway speeds.
 A blown-out truck tire itself can cause serious damage to a vehicle or cause an unexpected road hazard accident.

-Braking is a skill all good truck drivers should be adept at; there are many braking options available to a trucker, and applying the correct procedure is critical to a proper stop.
-When truck drivers encounter slippery road conditions or road hazards and misapply the brakes, the front wheels on the tractor are likely to lock up while the trailer continues its forward motion.
-By the time the truck has come to a stop, tractor and trailer are folded on themselves in a v-shape like that of an opened pocket knife.
-A jackknifed truck may even rollover and cause an even more serious accident than just a jackknife.
-Jackknife accidents can cause the truck to collide with multiple vehicles and cause tremendous damage to lives and property.
+There are many braking options available to truckers, and applying the correct procedure is critical to a safe stop.
+When truck drivers encounter slippery road conditions or road hazards and they misapply the brakes, the front wheels on the tractor can lock up while the trailer continues its forward motion.
+In some cases, by the time the truck has come to a stop, tractor and trailer are folded on themselves in a V-shape – like an opened pocket knife.

 When a truck jackknifes, it often blocks multiple lanes of traffic, posing a serious risk to other motorists.
 If passenger vehicles slide under a jackknifed trailer, decapitation, fatal head injuries, or brain damage are likely to result.